- Faculty & Department Services

-SMS recommends avoiding using copyrighted content whenever possible.
+Media Hub recommends avoiding using copyrighted content whenever possible.
 Instead of using anything copyrighted, you will want to see what you can find online that is royalty free or is made under a Creative Commons license.

 Looking for free content?
 Check out the Creative Commons.